Patricklevyy/dante/README.md

 ## Contact

-If you have any questions or comments, you can contact me at: gnanmienlie-patrick-levy.n-da@epitech.eu.
+If you have any questions or comments, you can contact us at: gnanmienlie-patrick-levy.n-da@epitech.eu or axel.petitjean@epitech.eu.